dmfbsh/dmfbsh.github.io/0documentation/1-05-tools.md

     Enable thumbnail caching

-    Paths (the catalogue database is located in the GitHub repository)
+    Paths (the other files are located in the GitHub repository)

     <img src="images/screen17.jpg" width="500"/>